-Before using Stellar Phoenix Database Recovery for MySQL, you need to consider the following things:
+Before using Stellar Phoenix Database Repair for MySQL, you need to consider the following things:

 There should be enough free space on the destination drive to store all the recovered MySQL databases.

 For selecting MySQL databases from the default location, you should have MySQL installed in the system.

 Additionally, your system should meet the following requirements: